 The Rise and Fall of the Third Reich is a book by the American author William L. Shirer about the life and background of Adolf Hitler and the history of Nazi Germany from 1933 to 1945.
 It was first published in 1960, by Simon & Schuster in the United States and it was a bestseller in both the U.S. and Europe.

-Rise and Fall is based on Third Reich documents, the diaries of Joseph Goebbels, General Franz Halder, and of the Italian Foreign Minister Galeazzo Ciano, the Nuremberg trials protocols, and the author's experience of six years reporting on the Third Reich for newspapers and radio.
+Rise and Fall is based on Third Reich documents; the diaries of Joseph Goebbels, General Franz Halder, and those of the Italian Foreign Minister Galeazzo Ciano; the Nuremberg trials protocols, and the author's experience of six years reporting on the Third Reich for newspapers and radio.

-The book was widely praised but most scholars condemned it - especially Shirer's concept "Luther to Hitler".Sigmund Freud - Psychoanalysis
+The book was widely praised but most scholars condemned it - especially Shirer's concept "Luther to Hitler" that posited a direct line of anti-Jewish development from the sixteenth century reformer Martin Luther to Adolf Hitler.

 The basic principles of psychoanalysis:

-In 1972 Derby County were crowned champions of England for the first time in the club's history under manager Brian Clough and his instrumental assistant Peter Taylor.
+In 1972 Derby County were crowned football (soccer) champions of England for the first time in the club's history under manager Brian Clough and his instrumental assistant Peter Taylor.

 Charismatic, outspoken and often controversial, Clough is considered one of the great managers of the English game.
 His achievements with Derby and Forest, two struggling provincial clubs with little prior history of success, are rated amongst the greatest in football history.
 His teams were also noted for playing attractive football and for their good sportsmanship.
 Clough has been dubbed the "greatest manager England never had".